-In this circumstance the equiv-trans attribute for the <target> element is used to denote that the translation should not be regarded as a direct translation of the <source> element.
+In this circumstance the equiv-trans attribute for the tarribute for the tarribute for the tarribute is used to denote that the translation should not be regarded as a direct translation of the source> element.
 The attribute is optional, and default value is "yes".
-The other possible value will be "no" to indicate that the translation in <target> for the given <source> is not a direct equivalent linguistically of the source language text.
+The other possible value will be "no" to indicate that the translation in tarribute: equivalent linguistically of the source language text.
 The following example demonstrates the use of the equiv-trans attribute: